 Centre of global governance

 New York, where the UN headquarters is situated, and Geneva are the world's main centres of multilateral diplomacy.
-Geneva is the most active centre of global governance, however, with over 3,00 meetings annually, bringing together approximately 207,000 delegates from all around the world.
-Some 4,400 prominent figures, including heads of state and government, ministers and other dignitaries, travel to Geneva each year.
+Geneva is the most active centre of global governance, however, with over 4,000 meetings annually held in face-to-face, teleconference or hybrid mode with the participation of approximately 366,000 delegates from the five continents.
+Some 4,700 prominent figures, including heads of state and government, ministers and other dignitaries, travel to Geneva each year.